vovka/my-geek-blog/content/posts/self-developing-agent.draft.md

 ![Secure shipping container metaphor](https://images.unsplash.com/photo-1760870375341-11d1ffe4083a?ixid=M3w4MzY0NTR8MHwxfHNlYXJjaHwzfHxkb2NrZXIlMjBjb250YWluZXIlMjBzZWN1cml0eSUyMGlzb2xhdGlvbiUyMEFJJTIwc2FmZXR5fGVufDB8MHx8fDE3NjQ4NjI1MjN8MA&ixlib=rb-4.1.0&w=800&h=400&fit=crop)

-Thrilling?
-Utterly.
-Terrifying?
-Absolutely.
-An agent birthing accounts, scripting chaos, persisting progeny—this is evolution in silicon.
-Enter containment: corral these digital wildlings in Docker cages.
-Namespaces, cgroups, seccomp—Docker starves filesystem/network privileges, caps resources, gifts observability.
-It's no panacea, but a vital circuit breaker.
-Layer on:

-- Ruthless capability pruning (bye, privileged escalations),
-- Egress firewalls strangling outbound chatter,
+Exciting?
+Yes.
+Scary?
+Also yes.
+An agent making accounts, scripts, staying alive – this is like computer evolution.

+Solution: Put it in Docker boxes.
+Docker limits files, network, CPU with namespaces, groups, seccomp.
+You can watch everything.

+It is not perfect, but a good safety switch.
+Add:

+- Cut dangerous abilities.
+- Block outgoing internet.
-- Read-only mounts for essentials only,
+- Read-only files for basics.
-- Human vetoes on credentials/accounts,
+- Human check for accounts and keys.
-- Exhaustive action logs for forensic autopsies.
+- Full logs of all actions.

-Tread boldly, but wisely: Isolate experiments, hawk-eye behaviors, brace for ingenuity breaching flimsy walls.
+Go forward carefully: Test alone, watch all the time, prepare for escapes.

 ## From idea to fiction: a scary-but-real premise